Moecker/CarND-Capstone/README.md

   - Find traffic lights as bounding boxes in the camera image
   - Predict the color states of the traffic lights detected

 Deep Learning is a successful technique to solve them at once.
-The traffic light classification applies SSD:Single Shot Multibox Detector which is one of the powerful deep learning algorithms.
+The traffic light classification applies SSD: Single Shot Multibox Detector which is one of the most powerful deep learning algorithms at the time of this writing.

 To classify the color state, the traffic light classification does:

-   1. resize camera image to (300, 300) for the SSD
+   1. Resize camera image to (300, 300) for the SSD
-   2. utilize the SSD and predict traffic lights with their color state, confidence and boundary box
+   2. Utilize the SSD and predict traffic lights with their color state, confidence and boundary box
-   3. get detections with the confidence is larger than 0.6
+   3. Get detections with the confidence is larger than 0.6
-   4. return the color state of the top of the detection list
+   4. Return the color state of the top of the detection list

 The color state values are defined in TrafficLight class as below.